Covered in this article

 Given a filename and a URL to an attachment stored in the platform, transfers the contents of the attachment to AWS S3.
 The component returns a summary of the written file.
 AWS S3 always overwrites the contents of the file if it already exists.

-• bucketName - name of S3 bucket to write the file to; Sufficient write permission is required;
+• bucketName (string, required) – Name of S3 bucket to write the file to.
+Sufficient write permission is required.

-• fileName - Name of file/S3 object to write.
-Use / characters in the filename to create folders;
+• fileName (string, required) – Name of the file/S3 object to write.
+Use / characters in the filename to create folders.

-• attachmentUrl - Url to the attachment stored in the platform.
-The contents of this attachment will be written to S3 without any transformation;
+• attachmentUrl (string, required) – URL to the attachment stored in the platform.
+The contents of this attachment will be written to S3 without any transformation.

 Limitations

-• It is not possible to set the File/Object Metadata in S3
+• It is not possible to set file or object metadata in S3.

-• Files/Objects can not be so large that they can not fit in the memory of the component’s docker container.
+• Files/Objects cannot be larger than the memory available in the component’s docker container.

-• Files/Objects can not be more that 5 GB in size
+• Files/Objects cannot be more than 5 GB in size.

 • It is not possible to set the AWS S3 Storage Class for written files/objects.
 They will always be written with the standard storage class.

-• It is not possible to compression objects/files (with zip, gzip, etc)
+• It is not possible to compress objects/files (with zip, gzip, etc.).

-• It is not possible to encrypt object/files
+• It is not possible to encrypt objects/files.

 Read file

-Read file from S3 bucket.
-This action reads file from S3 bucket by provided name.
-The result is storing in the output body (for json or xml) or in the output attachment (for other types).
-File type resolves by it’s extension.
-The name of attachment would be same to filename.
+Reads a file from an S3 bucket.
+The result is stored in the output body (for JSON or XML) or in the output attachment (for other types).
+File type is resolved by its extension.
+The name of the attachment will be the same as the filename.

-• Default Bucket Name and folder - name of S3 bucket to read file from (by default, if bucketName is not provided in metadata);
+• Default Bucket Name and folder (string, required) – Name of S3 bucket to read file from (by default, if bucketName is not provided in metadata).

-• filename - name of file at S3 bucket to read;
+• filename (string, required) – Name of the file in the S3 bucket to read.

-• bucketName - name of S3 bucket to read file from (will replace Default Bucket Name and folder if provided, the field is optional).
+• bucketName (string, optional) – Name of S3 bucket to read file from (will replace Default Bucket Name and folder if provided).

 Input metadata: